• Skip to primary navigation

 I find that using my hands is the easiest way to mix everything together.

-cheese log ingredients in a glass bowl.
+cream cheese mixture in a glass bowl.

 The mixture may seem dry at first, but as the cream cheese gets dispersed throughout, it’ll come together.